top of page

 • Parents who are already actively participating in psychotherapy (preferably weekly) with another licensed mental health clinician, but need an additional time and space to focus on processing and understanding their child's aggressive behaviors.

-• Clients must sign a consent form allowing me to communicate regularly with their other therapist.
+• Clients who are ready to sign a consent form allowing me to communicate regularly with their other therapist.

 • Parents whose angry kid isn't yet ready for therapy, or needs a break after cycling through multiple therapists.